mateozaratefw/selfness/writings/beauty.md

+# On beauty

-My interpretation of beauty is something that's being true to itself.
+Beauty is something that's being true to itself.
 Something that excellently serves the purpose it was intended for.

 This can be found in a painting, where you clearly feel what the artist was trying to tell.
 Or in products, where it's serving it's transmitted in the cleanest of channels.